3 days in Perth: An Easy to follow itinerary

 If you have more than three days in Perth, there are some incredible day trips to add to your Perth itinerary, including the beautiful Swan Valley wine region and hiking trails in the Perth hills, and Yanchep National Park in the North-west.

-- Spinner’s Hostel at Northbridge – a great choice for anyone wanting to enjoy Perth’s nightlife
+- Spinner’s Hostel at Northbridge – Noted for its friendly staff and super clean facilities, this is a great choice for anyone wanting to enjoy Perth’s nightlife

-If you want a few more comforts, these are great boutique options
+If you want a few more comforts, these are great boutique hotel options:

 Day One – Explore the Perth city centre